Display Accessibility Tools

 Education & Training

-The Plant Resilience Institute offers a vibrant research environment, with faculty members engaged in a wide range of interdisciplinary education and training activities.
+The Plant Resilience Institute (PRI) offers a vibrant research environment, with faculty members engaged in a wide range of interdisciplinary education and training activities.
 Affiliated with several colleges, departments, programs, and institutes on campus, PRI provides a diverse and collaborative community for researchers working in its laboratories.

 Graduate Programs

-Prospective graduate students interested in joining PRI are encouraged to apply through the Molecular Plant Sciences (MPS) graduate program or the BioMolecular Science Gateway, specifying their interest in being considered by PRI and indicating any faculty members whose research aligns with their interests.
-It is also recommended to reach out to core PRI faculty to inquire about potential openings in their labs, as not all faculty members accept students every year.
+As students cannot apply to PRI directly, prospective graduate students interested in joining PRI labs are encouraged to apply through the BioMolecular Science Gateway, Department of Plant Biology, or Molecular Plant Sciences program, specifying their interest in being considered by PRI and indicating any faculty members whose research aligns with their interests.
+It is also recommended to reach out to faculty directly to inquire about joining their labs, as not all faculty members accept students every year.
+Applicants referred by affiliated degree-granting units are also considered.
+Learn more about plant science education at Michigan State University here.

 Fellowships